Sending your audio

 Can I attend my mastering session?

-Attendees are welcome, so if you’re in the UK and within reasonable travelling distance (London and much of the Southeast, East Anglia and the Midlands) we can usually arrange for you to be at your session if required.
+Attendees are welcome: if you’re in the UK and within reasonable travelling distance, we can usually arrange for you to be at your session.

 Where can I get my CDs manufactured?

-How can I get my tracks on iTunes and the web?
+How can I get my tracks on the internet?

 If you’d prefer to to arrange digital distribution yourself rather than through an existing deal with a record label or other distributor, you’ll need a specialist gateway company called an ‘aggregator’.
-Our recommendation, providing access to all the main digital players such as iTunes, Spotify and Napster, is Doxmedia.
+Our recommendation, with access to all the main digital players such as iTunes and Spotify, is Doxmedia.

 What is audio mastering?